ethagnawl/rmuxinator/README.md

 works)
 - set default cwd for window
 - set cwd for pane
-- set pane layout
 - set pane name
+- use tmux style layout names in config -- will need to create Layout constructor and either error on unexpected value or use default
-- separate tmux arg construction and shell calls. the args can all be moved into structs and computed up front
+- separate tmux arg construction and shell calls. the args can all be moved into structs and computed up front.